 - Bleach, quoted in the description, also provides an example in form of the main character's dad, as Dr. Isshin Kurosaki, an Overprotective Dad, speaks about panty-peeks and even slides under his daughter Yuzu, commenting on something under her skirt.
-However, this is at least partially a case of Obfuscating Stupidity.
-Isshin is quirky, but a very competent and powerful Shinigami as well, and the gags pretty much disappear as he's shown more in such a role.
+However, this is at least partially a case of Obfuscating Stupidity: Isshin is quirky, but a very competent and powerful Shinigami as well, and the gags pretty much disappear as he's shown more in such a role.

 - Izumi and Mitsuki's father in He Is My Master, who openly lusts after them and states that he wants to love them the same way he loves their mother.
 This also includes Karin, his 5-year-old daughter.

 - Yurika's father, Admiral Misumaru, from Martian Successor Nadesico.
-He's very interested in her...growth.
-He's clearly a father who's proud of his daughter, but sometimes that pride is rather inappropriate.
+He's very interested in her... growth, and while he's clearly a father who's proud of his Genius Ditz daughter, sometimes that pride is rather inappropriate.

 - In Kashimashi: Girl Meets Girl, Hazumu's father takes pictures of her, wants to bathe with her, and even declares that he wants to marry her.
 Hazumu's mother is not amused.